github/codeql/docs/language/learn-ql/cpp/dataflow.rst

    select fopen, "This 'fopen' uses data from $@.",
      getenv, "call to 'getenv'"

-The following taint tracking configuration tracks data from a call to ``ntohl`` to an array index operation.
-It uses the ``Guards`` library to recognize expressions that have been bounds checked and avoid propagating taint through them.
+The following taint-tracking configuration tracks data from a call to ``ntohl`` to an array index operation.
+It uses the ``Guards`` library to recognize expressions that have been bounds-checked and defines ``isSanitizer`` to prevent taint from propagating through them.
 It also uses ``isAdditionalTaintStep`` to add flow from loop bounds to loop indexes.

 .. code-block:: ql